plforacle/mysql-enterprise-intro/develop/develop.md

-# Develop MySQL HeatWave App with LAMP
+# Build and Test Apache/ PHP/ MySQL Web Application

 ## Introduction

-MySQL HeatWave can easily be used for development tasks with existing Oracle services, such as Oracle Analytics Cloud.
-New applications can also be created with the LAMP or other software stacks.
+MySQL Enterprise Edition integrates seamlessly with the LAMP (Linux, Apache, MySQL, PHP) stack, enhancing open-source capabilities with enterprise features.
+MySQL EE works with the LAMP stack by:

+- Running JavaScript functions in database
+- Using secure PHP connections (PDO)
+- Maintaining Apache/Linux compatibility

-**Note:** This application code is intended for educational purposes only.
-It is designed to help developers learn and practice application development skills with MySQL HeatWave on OCI.
+**Note:** The application code in this lab is intended for educational purposes only.
+It is designed to help developers learn and practice application development skills with MySQL Enterprise Edition.
 The code is not designed to be used in a production environment

-_Estimated Lab Time:_ 20 minutes
+_Estimated Lab Time:_ 15 minutes

 ### Objectives